ton-blockchain/docs/docs/func/global_variables.md

 Internally global variables are stored in the c7 control register of TVM.

 Type of a global variable can be omitted.
-If so, it will be inferred by the use of the variable.
+If so, it will be inferred by the usage of the variable.
 For example, we can rewrite the program as:
 ```
 global op;